-Join Alan Simon for an in-depth discussion in this video Project roadmap, part of Manage Your Organization's Big Data Program.
+Join Alan Simon for an in-depth discussion in this video Project roadmap, part of Big Data Foundations: Program Management.

 - You'll be building the ordered list of specific big data projects over the next two to three years that when those projects are finished, they'll bring your organization into the big data era.
 Here's a good example of the big data roadmap beginning in year one.
 You've decided that your early release functionality will be streaming social media data into Hadoop as your big data proof of concept, and that you'll build a social media sentiment and passion dashboard with that data.
 Once you've accomplished those early stage projects, you turn your attention to consolidating your sales data marts into Hadoop.

 And at the same time, using that consolidated data for a new generation of predictive analytics for your sales leadership and the overall sales organization.
 In Q3, you use that same consolidated sales data for a pilot program in your Hadoop sandbox where you'll experiment with advanced discovery oriented analytics to try to find undetected patterns and relationships within your sales data.
 And at the same time, your big data team will turn their attention to doing a first round of consolidating many different finance oriented data marts into Hadoop alongside the social media and sales data that's already there.

 As you get to Q4, you connect your Hadoop, big data environment with your existing enterprise data warehouse as the new staging area and replace your existing ETL feeds into the enterprise data warehouse with those now coming from Hadoop.
 Your team continues their work with finance data mart consolidation, and then you turn your attention to big data support for IT by streaming web and network security logs into Hadoop.
 With the first year's worth of big data and analytics accomplishments on the record, you shift into the second year now of your roadmap.